 For many parents, raising happy children is the holy grail of parenting success.
 But too often, we think happiness is about those fleeting moments of getting what you want.
-Lasting happiness is actually much more complicated, but much more rewarding.
-And yes, you can dramatically increase your child's chances of being happy, just by the way you raise them.
+Lasting happiness is actually much more complicated — and much more rewarding.
+And yes, you can dramatically increase your child’s chances of being happy just by the way you raise them.

 We all know that some of us tend to be more upbeat than others.
-Part of this is inborn, just the fate of our genes that give us a happier mood.
+Part of this is inborn; it’s just the luck of the draw from our family gene pool that gives us a happier mood.
 But much of our mood is related to habit.

 It may seem odd to have happiness referred to as a habit.
-But it's likely that by the time we're adults, we have settled into a “happiness set point” that doesn't change unless we work at it.
+Yet it’s likely that by the time we’re adults, we have settled into a “happiness set point,” which doesn’t change unless we work at it.

 Happiness is closely linked to three kinds of habits:

-- Certain actions or habits, such as regular exercise, eating healthfully, meditating, connecting with other people, savoring the “good,” and even regularly smiling and laughing;
+- Certain actions, such as regular exercise, eating healthfully, meditating, connecting with other people, savoring “what’s good in life” and even regularly smiling and laughing

-In practice, these character traits are just habits; tendencies to act in certain ways when confronted with certain types of situations.
-And certainly, it makes sense that the more we exhibit these traits, the better our lives work, the better we feel about ourselves and the more meaning we find in life — so the happier we are.
+In practice, the character traits mentioned above are actually habits, tendencies to act in certain ways when confronted with certain types of situations.
+And it makes sense that the more we exhibit these traits, the better our lives work, the better we feel about ourselves and the more meaning we find in life — so, the happier we are.

-Some of the habits that create happiness are visible, the ways Grandma told us we ought to live: work hard, value relationships with other people, keep our bodies healthy, manage our money responsibly and contribute to our community.
+Some of the habits that create happiness are visible and correlate to the ways Grandma told us we ought to live: work hard, value relationships with other people, keep our bodies healthy, manage our money responsibly and contribute to our community.

 Others are more personal habits of self-management that insulate us from unhappiness and create joy in our lives, such as managing our moods and cultivating optimism.
 But once we make such habits part of our lives, they become automatic and serve a protective function, making us more resilient.

-How can you support your child — and yourself — to develop the habits that lead to happiness?
+How can you support your child — and yourself — in developing the habits that lead to happiness?
 These tips will get you started.

 1. Teach your child constructive mental habits that create happiness.